jorgcast/js-array-manipulation/README.md

     Input: ([1, 2, 3], 0, 1, 8)
     Output: [8, 2, 3]
-    Explanation: removes 1 element and inserts an 8 at postion 0
+    Explanation: removes 1 element and inserts an 8 at position 0

 Example 2:

     Input: ([1, 2, 3], 7, 1)
     Output: [1, 2, 3]
-    Explanation: removes 1 element at postion 7
+    Explanation: removes 1 element at position 7

 Example 3: